 - Cash transfer directly into your bank account

-- Some cases a check mailed to your home (this might require special contact or an additional fee)
+- A check mailed to your home (this might require special contact or an additional fee)

-- The ability to use your cash reward on popular retailers, like Amazon, once you link your card
+- Toward purchases with popular retailers, like Amazon, once you link your card

 How Travel Rewards Cards Work